The Gingko Bed: Production

 The film was shot entirely on location in South Korea.

 Release

 The Gingko Bed was released on February 17, 1996.
+Though the tree is called the ginkgo tree, the English-language releases of the film consistently use the misspelling "gingko" in the title and subtitles of the film, as does its prequel The Legend of Gingko.

 Prequel

 The Gingko Bed was followed by a prequel titled The Legend of Gingko in 2000.
 The prequel tells the story of a general's possessive love 1,000 years earlier that mirrors the story of General Hwang and Mi-dan.
 Following the release of The Legend of Gingko, The Gingko Bed was released under the title Legend of Gingko 2 in some regions.

 Accolades

+Kang Je-gyu won the 1996 Blue Dragon Film Award for Best New Director along with Hong Sang-soo for The Day a Pig Fell into the Well.

 Kang Je-gyu won the 1996 Grand Bell Award for Best New Director.

+The Gingko Bed won Best Film of the Year and Kang Je-gyu won New Director of the Year at the 2nd Cine21 Film Awards.

 Reception

 In a review for asianstudies.org, adjunct professor Diane Carson wrote, "Grisly horror, flashy special effects, jagged editing, and an energetically moving camera result in awkward juxtapositions of spiritual beliefs with a visceral cinematic style.
 Fast-paced and emotionally aggressive, technique often overwhelms substance.
 And despite its effective and harmonious blend of traditional and contemporary music, The Gingko Bed frequently fails to achieve a thematically satisfying union of violent and mythic content.
 That is, the story repeatedly foregrounds loud verbal and fierce physical battles, all but eclipsing the fascinating legend and intriguing cultural content, including a brief funeral scene, a group of individuals testifying to transmigration, a 'cultural property' monument to the destroyed gingko, glimpses of musical training and performing, and superb music."

 The review on braineater.com reads, "The Gingko Bed is a mess.
 There are few other competently-made movies I've ever seen that could match this one for moments of jaw-dropping incomprehension.
 I found myself thinking often of Lucio Fulci's City of the Living Dead, a movie that has similarly astonishing lapses in logic and continuity."
 The review concludes, "The whole movie would be much more powerful if we were given a chance to identify with its protagonists. [...]
 Gingko Bed behaves as though it's a character and story-driven movie, while falling far short of its stated intentions."

 Reviewer Paul Bramhall of cityonfire.com wrote, "In short, The Gingko Bed plays hard and fast with logic, and demands that as an audience we don’t ask too many questions."
 The review concludes, "If you're willing to forgive a number of plot holes and lapses in logic, The Gingko Bed offers up an entertaining slice of mid-90's Korean cinema, wearing both its Hong Kong and Hollywood influences on its sleeve, and almost pulling them off."